 A RASS community is typically a cattle station or an Indigenous community with a population ranging from six people to approximately 200 people.
 The population of a typical RASS community may change during the mustering or wet season.

-Communities wishing to apply to the Department for a regular weekly air service provided under the RASS Scheme should read the RASS Guidelines and RASS Eligibility Criteria and complete a RASS Application Form.
+Communities wishing to apply for a regular air service under the RASS Scheme should read the RASS Guidelines and RASS Eligibility Criteria and complete a RASS Application Form.

 Your application will be considered against criteria that include: